-DOMESTIC VIOLENCE DEFENSE ATTORNEY IN TAMPA FIGHTING FOR YOU
+DOMESTIC VIOLENCE DEFENSE ATTORNEY

 In Florida, if you are convicted of a crime of domestic violence, you will face severe penalties and long-term consequences.
 Domestic violence is a threat to many Florida families, but what if a person who’s accused of the crime is not guilty – or is the victim of a fabricated allegation?